 Double-click the IBM IoT node to configure it:

 a.
-Change the authentication to Bluemix Service to receive events from the IoT Platform that is already connected to our Node-RED application.
+Change the authentication to IBM Cloud Service to receive events from the IoT Platform that is already connected to our Node-RED application.
 The authentication is handled for you automatically.

 b.
 Click All for the device ID and for the format to see all the events.